 Further five subtypes of vata; pitta and kapha have been described in Ayurveda.
 These are enumerated below:

-- Ranjaka pitta: The main function of Ranjaka pitta is to impart colour to the blood, bile and feaces,
+- Ranjaka Pitta: The main function of Ranjaka pitta is to impart color to the blood, bile, and feces,

-- Bharajaka pitta: The main function of Bharajaka pitta is concerned with the colouration of the skin,
+- Bharajaka Pitta: The main function of Bharajaka pitta is concerned with the coloration of the skin,

-- Kledaka kapha: The main function of Kledaka kapha is concerned with process the digestion of foods,
+- Kledaka Kapha: The main function of Kledaka Kapha is concerned with the process the digestion of foods,

-The aim of the treatment is in correcting the imbalance of the biological humors.
+The aim of the treatment is in correcting the imbalance of the biological humor.
 The great seers of Ayurveda developed peculiar methods for testing the potency of the drugs.
-If the literature is consulted, it can be concluded that drugs like Harada, Arjuna, Atibala and Shilajeet seems to be thoroughly investigated for their medicinal activities.
+If the literature is consulted, it can be concluded that drugs like Harada, Arjuna, Atibala, and Shilajeet seem to be thoroughly investigated for their medicinal activities.

 The diagnosis of the disease is largely based on pulse examination.
 An expert Ayurvedic doctor is in a position to tell about the disease process by examining the pulse.